 You Might Also Like

-Strawberry Blueberry Smoothie Recipe
+Strawberry Blueberry Smoothie Recipe (No Banana)

-- ½ cup chilled milk (whole, skim, or plant-based)
+- ½ cup chilled whole milk (or skim, or plant-based)

 - ½ cup chilled plain yogurt (full-fat, low-fat, Greek, plant-based or strawberry flavored)